victorkernes/victorkernes.com/README.md

-Welcome to my new site.
+Welcome to my new site with a minimal design.